SpigotBasics/basics/README.md

 <a href="https://discord.gg/GDaTvneshw">![image](https://github.com/SpigotBasics/basics/assets/1122571/e815f75d-7e86-4142-a00a-22b5b093d81e)</a>

 ## Compile
-To compile, use `gradlew build` on the root project.
+To compile, use `gradlew distribution`.
+It will create the plugin .jar and all modules into `build/dist`.
+You can also use `gradlew zipDistribution` to get a .zip file.

 You can also use the `testserver` tasks: